Vonage/vonage-php-sdk-core/README.md

 To use [Vonage's SMS API][doc_sms] to send an SMS message, call the `$client->sms()->send()` method.

-**A message object** is is used to create the SMS messages.
+**A message object** is used to create the SMS messages.
 Each message type can be constructed with the required parameters, and a fluent interface provides access to optional parameters.

 ```php